castcollab/tesserae2/README.rst

 ::

-    # run all tests
+    # run all linting and test
-    # right now that includes pep8, black, and pylint
     tox

     # run only (fast) unit tests